 Most considerations can be discovered and planned for during a feasibility study.
-Now, you may be asking, what is a feasibility study?
-That is a good question!
-A short definition is an assessment of the practicality of a proposed plan or method.
+A feasibility study is an assessment of the practicality of a proposed plan or method.

-The best way to begin your feasibility study is to visit with a HiLine Home Consultant for your free home building consultation – schedule one here.
+The best way to begin your feasibility study is to visit with a HiLine Home Consultant for your free home building consultation.

-HiLine Homes offers three types of building packages:
+HiLine Homes offers three types of building programs:

-When you purchase a shell or super shell package, you may provide your own finish materials.
-Many clients of HiLine Homes find this to be a beneficial package.
-Ed & Lorraine share their experience with the Super Shell package here.
+When you purchase a Shell or Super Shell Program, you may provide your own finish materials.
+Many clients of HiLine Homes find this to be a beneficial program.

 Our building program is designed to be efficient and affordable for the homeowner.
 To accomplish this, we limit structural changes.
 This allows us to maintain a build time guarantee which is unique to HiLine Homes.
 Some exceptions apply, please connect with your local Home Consultant for more details.